pokgak/pokgak.github.io/content/articles/k8s-cluster-access-tailscale.md

 External-dns is an application that runs inside your kubernetes cluster and it periodically queries the kubernetes API for the list of all Service and Ingress resources.
 From the list, it checks whether it should create a DNS record for the resources based on the resource annotation.
 It supports a lot of DNS providers like AWS Route53, Cloudflare, Google Cloud DNS and more.
 For my setup I'm using Cloudflare.

-By default, external-dns will create DNS records for Ingress or Service with type LoadBalancer.
-For my setup, since I'm self-hosting the kubernetes in my home network and don't have access to a load balancer, I have to [add an extra configuration parameter](https://github.com/pokgak/gitops/blob/0a880ec3e08481a7c50e67995fd4092dfb3c92f4/system/external-dns.yaml#L18) to external-dns so that it will create DNS records for ClusterIP Service type.
+By default, external-dns will only create DNS records for Ingress resource or Service with type LoadBalancer.
+For my setup, since I'm self-hosting the kubernetes inside my home network and don't have access to a load balancer, I have to [add an extra configuration parameter](https://github.com/pokgak/gitops/blob/0a880ec3e08481a7c50e67995fd4092dfb3c92f4/system/external-dns.yaml#L18) to external-dns so that it will create DNS records for ClusterIP Service type.
 On the Service resource itself, usually external-dns searches for the [`external-dns.alpha.kubernetes.io/hostname` annotation ](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/annotations/annotations.md#external-dnsalphakubernetesiohostname) but since we're using it with ClusterIP, I have to change it to [`external-dns.alpha.kubernetes.io/internal-hostname`](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/annotations/annotations.md#external-dnsalphakubernetesiointernal-hostname).

 ### Tailscale + external-dns = ❤️

+```
+➜ dig prometheus.k8s.pokgak.xyz +short
+10.43.170.163
+```

 With those changes applied.
 All new Service resources in my kubernetes cluster that have the annotation will get one DNS record.
 Now, if I try to resolve a name for a service inside the cluster, it will return me a internal ClusterIP.
 Combined with the Tailscale subnet-router we've configured earlier, now you can access services inside your cluster from any of your Tailscale devices from any part of the world.

-```
-➜ dig prometheus.k8s.pokgak.xyz +short
-10.43.170.163
-```

 ### Resources